Design optimization of silicon nitride nanomechanical resonators for thermal infrared detectors: a guide through key figures of merit: Discussion

-The Pareto front for bare SiN trampolines is shown in Figure \ref{fig:pareto}b.
-Similarly to SiN drumheads, the highest value of $D^*$ is obtained for a structure (red dot) that is slow, $\tau_{th}>\SI{100}{\milli\s}$.
-In order to obtain a detector with $\tau_{th}<\SI{1}{\milli\s}$ (yellow dot) we have to sacrifice the specific detectivity and accept having $D^*<\SI{1e9}{\centi\m\sqrt\hertz\per\watt}$.
-Finally, in Figure \ref{fig:pareto}d, we show the results for trampolines with an absorber.
+In Figure \ref{fig:pareto}d, we show the results for trampolines with an absorber.
 Here too, the absolute maximum (red dot) is obtained for a structure that has a high thermal time constant.
-In this case, though, like for the drumheads with the absorber, the drop in detectivity for a detector with $\tau_{th}<\SI{1}{\milli\m}$ is sensibly lower than for the trampolines without the absorber.

-In figures \ref{fig:pareto}b, c,\& d, we reported the references to the most relevant state-of-the art results.
-In the case of the absorber, we indicated whether the result was obtained through the use of a metal absorber or if it refers to a metamaterial.
+In this case as well, we highlight with a yellow dot a specific structure with standard fabrication geometry and stress values that is two orders of magnitude faster than the detector with the highest $D^*$, while exhibiting nearly the same detectivity.

+In Figures~\ref{fig:pareto}b, c, \& d, we display references to relevant state-of-the-art results, which are summarised in Table~\ref{tab:pareto} and compared to the predicted theoretical values by our model.
+The full geometrical parameters are listed in the SI.
 Of particular relevance is the recent work by Zhang \textit{et al.} \cite{zhang2025enhanced}, who demonstrated that the bandwidth limitation imposed by the thermal time constant can be overcome when operating the resonator in the temperature fluctuation-limited regime.
-Using SiN trampoline resonators, the authors achieved a specific detectivity only a factor of three lower than that corresponding to standard speed operation, while extending the measurement bandwidth by a factor of thirty.
+Using SiN trampoline resonators, the authors achieved a specific detectivity located at the Pareto front.
+Through a bandwidth enhancement by a factor of thirty, they achieved a performance beyond the front.
 This is illustrated in Figure \ref{fig:pareto}b, where the two references are connected by a black arrow, representing the standard and enhanced bandwidth measurements.
+In the case of the drumhead example,\cite{martini2025uncooled} the deviation between theory and experiment arises mainly because the detectors were not operated at the fundamental noise limit; additional transduction-related noise sources slightly degrade the measured performance.
+Also for trampolines,\cite{piller2022thermal} the difference between reported and predicted values is primarily due to transduction noise, which prevents operation at the fundamental limit.
+Furthermore, the presence of ($\SI{100}{\nano\m}$) thick Au electrodes on the tethers increases thermal conduction, yielding a faster thermal response than that predicted when only the metal absorber is considered.

+All highlighted resonator designs in Figure~\ref{fig:pareto} (yellow and red points) are made of high-stress SiN.
+As shown in Figure~\ref{fig:ADs for sigma}, this results in low frequency noise, which requires that no other noise source, such as transduction noise, is dominating.
+Using low-noise optical interferometry for readout, the optimal performance of the specific nanomechanical IR detectors highlighted in Figure~\ref{fig:pareto} should be achievable.